wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 Below are more details about each deliverable:

-1. Setup the application under test, with API <strong>tokens</strong>.
+1. Setup the application under test, with API <strong>tokens</strong> and/or GUI User ID/Password.

    For the purpose of this exercise, we run a simple "hello world" program in the background.
 A real production configuration would have a load-balanced API Gateway service in front of machines responding to API requests.

-   See TODO: Small sample app on your laptop.
+   PROTIP: We'll need several types of tokens.
+We generally use tokens with a lot of credits for stress or soak testing.
+We also need one with no credits to test rejection mechanisms.
+And an automated way is needed to reset tokens after each test.

 2. Install monitoring (Dynatrace, SignalFx, Splunk, etc.) with a <a href="#Visualization">dashboard for analytics visualization.</a>